Moving countries is really quite a strange thing…

 Thoughts from Friends about Home

-I received some fascinating, thought-provoking answers from friends, when I posed the question.
+When I posed the question, I received some fascinating, thought-provoking answers from friends.

 Bridget said, “I lived out of two suitcases for 18 months, and felt totally at home doing so.
 Belongings don’t define us, they cause suffering – a Buddhist teaching.
 I’ve made peace with my gypsy nature, and now need less and less to settle and define my home space.”

 “Home is where I’m most comfortable.
 That can change.
 Maybe I take my home wherever I am.”, from Barbara.

 And Alison said, “I have moved country once, cities/towns quite a few times and houses so many I have lost count.
 So far it hasn’t taken me long at all to feel at home in any of these places.
 I think possibly for me home is where I am expecting to stay for a while.
 Having some of my own things around me does help.
 Right now we have a fair bit in storage as well but that doesn’t feel odd.

 On a more esoteric note, people who have Earth in their Human Pin Code are more likely to settle easily in new places – they take their roots with them.”

 Angela, an artist, said “I’ve traveled all over.
 I think I feel most at home in a place where I

 2. where my body feels comfortable, and